 This specification covers some of the daemon’s behavior, such as reaction to given signals, crashes, …

-Once the daemon is ready for work, LXD will scan the containers table for any container for which the stored power state differs from the current one.
-If a container's power state was recorded as running and the container isn't running, LXD will start it.
+Once the daemon is ready for work, LXD will scan the instances table for any instance for which the stored power state differs from the current one.
+If an instance’s power state was recorded as running and the instance isn’t running, LXD will start it.

-For those signals, LXD assumes that it's being temporarily stopped and will be restarted at a later time to continue handling the containers.
+For those signals, LXD assumes that it’s being temporarily stopped and will be restarted at a later time to continue handling the instances.

-The containers will keep running and LXD will close all connections and exit cleanly.
+The instances will keep running and LXD will close all connections and exit cleanly.

 Indicates to LXD that the host is going down.

-LXD will attempt a clean shutdown of all the containers.
-After 30s, it will kill any remaining container.
+LXD will attempt a clean shutdown of all the instances.
+After 30s, it will kill any remaining instance.

-power_state in the containers table is kept as it was so
+power_state in the instances table is kept as it was so

-that LXD after the host is done rebooting can restore the containers as
+that LXD after the host is done rebooting can restore the instances as

 Write a memory profile dump to the file specified with